-Have you got pain on the outside of your hip?
+Are you experiencing pain on the outside of your hip?
 You could have gluteal tendinopathy.
-Often called Greater Trochanteric Bursitis (or hip buritis) this debilitating condition has some exciting news in it’s management, which is broken down by our Caringbah Physio, Maddy Parker below.
+Often called Greater Trochanteric Bursitis (or hip bursitis), there have been some exciting developments in the management of this condition.
+Maddy Parker, one of our Caringbah physios, explains for you.

 Gluteal tendinopathy is a common and quite disabling condition, affecting both athletes (particularly running sports) and less active people alike.
 Research has shown it effects 1 in 4 women over 50 and has similar effects on our quality of life as severe hip arthritis.